 What Can’t I Take to Australia?

 The Australian Government controls the import of certain goods into the country.
-If you’re wondering what you can’t take to Australia, here’s the list of prohibited goods:
+If you’re wondering what you can’t take when moving to Australia, here’s the list of prohibited goods:

 - Though moving a pet to Australia can be straightforward, dogs with dangerous breeds are prohibited.
 These include Dogo Argentino, Fila Brasileiro, Japanese Tosa, American pit bull terrier or pit bull terrier, Perro de Presa Canario or Presa Canario and any other related breeds.

 - Psychoactive substances that have the capacity to induce psychoactive effects.
-These include synthetic drugs or substance known as illicit drugs.
+These include synthetic drugs or substances known as illicit drugs.

 - Uncanned meat products including preserved meat

-See more on what can’t I take to Australia
+See more on what can’t I move to Australia or for additional peace of mind contact one of our move specialists.

 Finding a Place to Stay in Australia